paleohayduke/TrafficSimProject/README.md

 Edit this text document with anything you do while working on the project.
 We can turn this in as an appendix on reports.

+9/27/2018 5:04 AM the automobile can now update its position based on time and velocity, this means it now moves smoothly between nodes.

 9/26/2018 It looks like routeFind() is fixed.
 You can enter a start node and end node and it will automatically generate a path and animate the car taking the nodes between both points.
 A new bug has come up, when you first run the